xsporina/prospekt_scraper/README.md

 # prospekt_scraper

 ## Overview
-A python application for scraping hypermarket brochures from website https://www.prospektmaschine.de/hypermarkte/ and saves them to json file.
+A python application for scraping hypermarket brochures from website https://www.prospektmaschine.de/hypermarkte/ and saves them into a json file.

+---